-Our very own Dr. Beth Neary was on local Madison news this week to speak about the implications of high lead levels in elementary schools in the area.
+Our very own Dr. Beth Neary was on local Madison news spoke about the implications of high lead levels in elementary schools in the area.
 She was also part of a press conference speaking on lead with local WISPIRG.

 Some of our activism is seen through our education: